- If your MacBook is stuck while updating, this can cause you a lot of worries, but we have the perfect guide for you.

 - Why is my Mac update taking so long?

-Some updates on your Mac could take a long time because of the size of the update files.
-They are most commonly firmware updates or large security packages.
+Some updates on your Mac could take a long time because of the size of the updated files.
+But if the update is stuck, fix it using this guide.

 - How do I update my Mac when it says no updates available?